hrabhijith/shacl-playground/README.md

 5. The "query_template" variable containing SparQL query is also executed on JSON-LD.
 6. The "results" variable shows the errors if "conforms" is false.

+To test,

+Change the value of "strength" property in JSON-LD inside "rdf.py" file to above 1.0 (eg, 1.1).
+And then, run the rdf.py.
+An error with details must be shown.